ubikasec/ubika-waap-extra/use-cases/Cloud Automation/README.md

 Presentation
 ------------

-To handle peaks of traffic and reduce infrastructure cost, R&S®Web Application Firewall can automatically scale following the instances workloads.
+To handle peaks of traffic and reduce infrastructure cost, UBIKA WAAP can automatically scale following the instances workloads.
 A fast deployment is possible using Terraform.

 The platform will scale out on peaks of traffic (by creating new Managed instances), and back down when traffic returns back to normal (by removing Managed instances).
 The administrator can thus benefit a potentially unlimited scalability.